web-illinois/toolkit-builder-3/site/pages/getting_started.md

 **You should not use the beta version on a production system.** The development / beta versions are not stable and can be removed at any time.

+## It's not working on my local machine!

+If you are trying to use the components on your local machine and it is not rendering properly, chances are you are running into a [Cross-Origin Resource Sharing (CORS) issue](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS).
+We have made the Content Security Policy as permissive as possible for the toolkit, but if you are pointing at a local version of a webpage, you may still encounter the problem.

+To fix this, you can push your HTML page to a web server, or run a live server using a tool like Tomcat for Eclipse or Liveserver for Visual Studio Code.
+Please consult your IDE documentation for the best way forwards with this.

 ## What next?

 * <a href="/generic_html/index.html">Get a generic HTML template</a>